 In 2014, San Francisco passed the country’s first Advanced scheduling law in the form of a Retail Employee Bill of Rights Ordinance.
-Shortly afterwards, Seattle and Emeryville would pass similar ordinances.
+Shortly afterward, Seattle and Emeryville would pass similar ordinances.
 The ordinance specifically covered retail employees of chain establishments, those with 40 or more establishments worldwide or at least 20 employees in San Francisco.
-It includes, not only the retail employees, but also janitorial and security contractors of those businesses.
+It includes not only the retail employees but also janitorial and security contractors of those businesses.

 It strictly limits employers ability to post or modify employee schedules and imposes heavy penalties for employers who do so.
 The law went into effect in October 2015 and was fully in effect in 2016.
 Backed by major unions, the law was a response to decreased union membership and, as a result, negotiating power.
 Unionized companies are exempt from the increased documentation and restrictive communication with employees regarding schedules (no texts or calls).

 Overview of the New Employee Bill of Rights Ordinance